Developments of Regional Impact

 DCA's statewide rules for DRIs were updated in July 2012 to:

-DRI Population Tier Map (PDF)
+DRI Tier Map

-DRIs in the Atlanta Regional
+DRIs in the Atlanta Region

-Taking advantage of the increased regional flexibility provided in the "new" DRI rules, the Atlanta Regional Commission has already carried out the process of involving its member-communities in drafting and gaining DCA approval for an alternative, region-specific DRI program.
+Taking advantage of the increased regional flexibility provided in the 2014 DRI rules, the Atlanta Regional Commission has carried out the process of involving its member-communities in drafting and gaining DCA approval for an alternative, region-specific DRI program.
 You can get more information regarding the ARC DRI program at their website:

-Effective March 1, 2013.
-Check with the Atlanta Regional Commission prior to beginning the DRI process to ensure that your project is submitted and handled appropriately.
+Contact the Atlanta Regional Commission prior to beginning the DRI process to ensure that your project is submitted and handled appropriately.

 For more information about Planning and Environmental Management, please contact the Office of Planning and Environmental Management at 404-679-5279.